 Don’t be afraid to ask about satisfaction guarantees and warranties on parts and labor that will help ensure you are 100 percent happy with your new system.
 While you’re at it, ask if the company offers any kind of maintenance membership so that you can be sure your system is getting the tune-ups it needs to remain under its manufacturer warranty.

-At Rescue Air Heating and Cooling, our Dallas HVAC experts take pride in providing transparent quotes based on an examination of your home and a no-pressure talk with you about your home’s cooling needs and challenges: (972) 201-3253.
+At Rescue Air and Plumbing, our Dallas HVAC experts take pride in providing transparent quotes based on an examination of your home and a no-pressure talk with you about your home’s cooling needs and challenges: (972) 201-3253.